pinouchon/pinouchon.github.io/about.md

 permalink: /about/
 ---

+*“We don't rise to the level of our expectations, we fall to the level of our training.” ― Archilochus.*

 My name is Benjamin Crouzier.
 I am a lifting, coding, juggling, blogging, meditating and generally self-improving faster than you are.